 (2) If a vote tally system is used, the county clerk shall repeat the public certification test described under ORS 254.235 (1).
-The test shall be conducted on the date of the election and prior to beginning the tally of ballots.
+The test shall be conducted immediately prior to scanning any ballots.
 The test may be observed by persons described in ORS 254.235 (2).
 The county clerk shall certify the results of the test.

-(3) If a vote tally system is used or if a counting board has been appointed, the tally of ballots may begin on the date of the election.
+(3) If a counting board has been appointed, the tally of ballots may begin on the date of the election.